oddurka/Adventure-and-Travel-Website/README.md

+#Adventure-and-Travel-Website
 Frontend - Adventure and Travel Agency Website
-This is a conceptual case of a Real State Website with the purpose of improving my coding skills by building realistic projects.
+This is a conceptual case of a Travel Agency Website with the purpose of improving my coding skills by building realistic projects.

 Table of contents
 Overview